All Episodes

 The story is this.

-New York conservatives may take heart in a scoop by blogger Michael Petrellis that the new boss of CBS News, Sean McManus, donated 250 dollars to the Bush Cheney re-election bid in 2004 while shunning John Kerry.
+New York conservatives may take heart in a scoop by blogger Michael Petrellis that the new boss of CBS News, Sean McManus, donated $250 to the Bush-Cheney re-election bid in 2004 while shunning John Kerry.

-Vetrellis, who specializes in digging out election contributions or media types, reported the donation in Wednesday, or on Wednesday, by McManus, who lives in Connecticut, found in Federal Election Commission files.
+Petrellis, who specializes in digging out election contributions or media types, reported the donation on Wednesday by McManus, who lives in Connecticut, found in federal election commission files.

 He donated to Bush Cheney.